 If you are the legal next of kin of the deceased, the first step you must take is to select a funeral home to handle the funeral arrangements.
-You must notify the Funeral Director that the death is being investigated by the Waukesha County Medical Examiner’s Office (WCMEO).
-The funeral home should then make contact with the WCMEO so that we will know who to contact once the decedent’s body is ready for release.
+Please notify the Funeral Director that the death is being investigated by the Waukesha County Medical Examiner’s Office (WCMEO).

 The typical sequence of events that follow a death is as follows: